amastigote/amastigote-mailing/README.md

 # amastigote-mailing

-Cooperative WebPage Archiving List for Groups/Teams/Individuals.
+Mailing service for amastigote platform version.

 Made with ❤ and solitude.